 I used to sometimes wonder about this, especially when my children were toddlers and absolutely refused to allow me to put ice anywhere near, let alone directly on their skin.
 Putting ice on an injury is not a comfortable process, after all, and not many young children I’ve ever encountered tolerate it very readily for more than a few seconds.

 Forget the cute little ice packs in the shapes of animals or other friendly creatures.
 My children would have none of it, thank you very much!

-As it turns out, there is a highly effective remedy for sprains, bumps and bruises that doesn’t involve any ice whatsoever.
-It’s called a vinegar compress.
+As it turns out, there is a highly effective remedy for sprains, bumps, and bruises that doesn’t involve any ice whatsoever.
+For mild cases, witch hazel pads work well.
+When more serious, a vinegar compress is very effective.
 If an herb like sage is utilized along with the vinegar to heighten the potency, then the remedy is called a vinegar poultice.

 The application of a vinegar compress is written about in the elementary school reader, Elizabeth Blackwell, Girl Doctor, which chronicles the childhood of the first woman to receive a medical degree in the United States in 1849, Elizabeth Blackwell.